Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Performance Analysis

-Theorem~\ref{thm:privacy} states that PR-CPOA preserves the privacy of $p_{i}^{0}$.
-The effects of privacy preservation are evaluated through ($\alpha,\beta$)-data-privacy.
+Theorem~\ref{thm:privacy} states that PR-CPOA preserves the privacy of $p_{i}^{0}$ and characterizes such effects through ($\alpha,\beta$)-data-privacy.
+It clarifies the relationship between estimation accuracy and disclosure probability.
+We note that

+Hence, we sequentially consider the relationship between the estimation accuracy $\alpha_{k}$ and the maximum disclosure probability $\beta_{k}$ of each component $p_{i}^{0}(k)$, and then synthesize them to obtain the result concerning $p_{i}^{0}$.
 The interpretation of $\beta$ in \eqref{eq:data_privacy_beta} is as follows.
-Note that $\beta$ is the product of a set of bounds $\beta_{k}$ for disclosure probabilities corresponding to the components $p_{i}^{0}(k)$ (see \eqref{eq:disclosure_prob_single_ele}) and the probabilities of correctly identifying null components (see \eqref{eq:disclosure_prob_null}).
+Note that $\beta \in (0,1)$ is the product of a set of bounds $\beta_{k} \in (0,1)$ for disclosure probabilities of all the components $p_{i}^{0}(k)$ (see \eqref{eq:disclosure_prob_values}) and the probabilities (also in $(0,1)$) of correctly identifying null components (see \eqref{eq:disclosure_prob_null}).
 The bounds $\beta_{k}$ are derived via the law of total probability.
-The probabilities of correct decision on null components are obtained based on whether the index $k$ exceeds $m_{i}+1$ (i.e., the dimension of $p_{i}^{0}$).
+The probabilities of the correct decision on null components are obtained based on whether the index $k$ exceeds $m_{i}+1$ (i.e., the dimension of $p_{i}^{0}$).

-If we directly extend existing algorithms \cite{manitara2013privacy,mo2017privacy,he2019privacy} to handle vector states $p_i^0$, then $\beta$ will at least equal $\prod_k \beta_k$.
+If we directly extend existing algorithms \cite{manitara2013privacy,mo2017privacy,he2018preserving} to handle vector states $p_i^0$, then $\beta$ will at least equal $\prod_k \beta_k$.
 In contrast, the design of blockwise insertions causes adversaries to additionally identify null components, thus further reducing the disclosure probability of $p_{i}^{0}$.
-Additionally, such a benefit does not cause an increased communication complexity, as we will see in Sec.~\ref{subsec:complexity}.
+Additionally, such a benefit does not cause an increased communication complexity.

-From \eqref{eq:data_privacy_beta}, we know that for those $p_{i}^{0}$ of larger sizes (i.e., with larger $m_{i}$), $\beta$ will generally be smaller, which implies a higher degree of privacy preservation.
+From \eqref{eq:data_privacy_beta}, we know that for $p_{i}^{0}$ of a larger size (i.e., with larger $m_{i}$), $\beta$ will generally be smaller, which implies a higher degree of privacy preservation.
 In addition, $\beta$ increases with $\alpha_{k}$ but decreases with $K_{2}-K_{1}$.
 These relationships support the intuitions that less accurate estimations can be acquired with higher probabilities, and more room for randomness leads to lower probabilities of privacy disclosure.

-\begin{remark} The reasons of investigating the privacy-preserving property via the degree of data-privacy for $p_{i}^{0}$ are twofold.
-First, this degree directly reflects the effectiveness of the incorporated privacy-preserving mechanism, since $p_{i}^{0}$ is exactly the initial value calling for protections in the iterations.
-Second, this degree is closely related to the effects of privacy preservation of $f_{i}(x)$.
-If $\|\hat{p}_{i} - p_{i}^{0}\|_{1}\leq \alpha$, i.e., a fairly precise estimation $\hat{p}_{i}$ of $p_{i}^{0}$ is obtained, then $\forall x \in X=[a,b]$, we have